airfocusio/kustomization-generator/README.md

     ├── kustomization-generator.yaml
     ├── kustomization.yaml
     └── generated
-        └── crds
+        ├── cert-manager-cainjector-clusterrole.yaml
         └── ...
-        └── templates
-            └── ...
     ```

 ## Usage kustomize

-This generator allows you to convert a remote kustomization into a locally stored resource definition.
+This generator allows you to convert a remote kustomization into a locally stored resource definitions.

 1. Prepare folder with definition:
     ```yaml